Daleema

-Daleema John Arattukulam (born 30 May 1965) is an Indian playback singer and politician.
+Daleema John Arattukulam (born 30 May 1965), known mononymously as Daleema, is an Indian playback singer and politician.
 She is popular for her Christian as well as Hindu devotional songs and made her debut as a playback singer in the Malayalam music industry through her title song "Thechi Malar Kadukalil" composed by Raveendran in the 1997 movie Kalyanappittannu.
 Her hit Malayalam songs include "Manjumasa Pakshi" from Krishnakudiyil Oru Pranayakalathu and "Ee Thennalum Thingalum" from Nee Varuvolam.

-On 2015, She was duly elected and sworn in Alappuzha District Panchayat as District Vice President.
-Currently, she is an M.L.A representing Aroor constituency.
+Daleema was elected and sworn as the District Vice President of Alappuzha after the 2015 Kerala local elections.
+After her victory in the 2021 Kerala Legislative Assembly election, she served as the member of the Kerala Legislative Assembly representing Aroor from 2021 until her defeat in the 2026 Kerala Legislative Assembly election.

 Early life

 Daleema was born on 30 May 1969, as the youngest daughter to John Arattukulam and Ammini John.
 From a very young age she sang with her brothers and sisters in the village church choir.
 She decided to pursue singing after her pre-degree and under the guidance of Ramankutty master, she trained in Carnatic music for eight years.